-"Within my role and in my personal life, I have had the privilege of hearing a lot of peoples' stories about their experience with autism.
+"Within my role and my personal life, I have had the privilege of hearing a lot of peoples' stories about their experience with autism.
 One theme that is constant and heart-breaking, is the feeling of shame and stigma that still gets attached to autism.
-I have encountered families who hide their child's diagnosis from everyone including schools, community, extended family members, and sometimes even their child.
-I understand that comes from a place of good intention, as there are still people who perceive autism as a big, scary disorder.
+I have encountered families who hide their child's diagnosis from everyone including schools, community, extended family members and sometimes even their child.
+I understand that comes from a place of good intention, as there are still people who perceive autism as a big, scary disorder rather than a neutral way of existing that can be supported and accommodated.
 Parents aim to protect their children, they don't want them to feel different.
 A lot of people conflate different with 'bad'.